 - i.
 Registered at least for 12 theory courses and 2 ELRs in the second year. - ii.
 Consistently obtained a minimum GPA of 8.5 in the first four sessions - iii.
-Continue to maintain the same GPA of 8.5 in the subsequent sessions (including the Honours courses) - iv.
-Completed 3 additional theory courses specified for the Honors degree of the programme. - v.
+Continue to maintain the same GPA of 8.5 in the subsequent sessions (excluding the Honours courses) - iv.
+Completed 3 additional theory courses specified for the Honors degree of the programme and should have an aggregate of B grade in Honours courses.
+Student can register for a maximum of 5 Honours courses, of which best 3 scored subjects are considered for awarding Honours degree. - v.
 Completed all the courses registered, in the first attempt and in four years of study.

 SI.No.
 Course Course Title Pre Credits Code requisites 1.
-CEHO10 Advanced strength of materials CEPC16 3 2.
+CEHO10 Basic Structural Dynamics CEPC21 3 2.
 CEHO11 Basics of Finite Element Methods CEPC25 3 3.
 CEHO12 Elementary Theory of Elasticity and Introduction to Plasticity CEPC16 3 4.
-CEHO13 Nonlinear analysis of Structures CEPC25 3 5.
-CEHO14 Theory of Plates And Introduction to Shells CEPC16 3 6.
-CEHO15 Theory of Traffic flow CEPC20 3 7.
-CEHO16 Pavement Construction and management CEPC20 3 8.
-CEHO17 Soil Dynamics and Machine foundations CEPC23 3 9.
+CEHO13 Nonlinear Analysis of Structures CEPC25 3 5.
+CEHO14 Theory of Plates and Introduction to Shells CEPC16 3 6.
+CEHO15 Theory of Traffic Flow CEPC20 3 7.
+CEHO16 Pavement Construction and Management CEPC20 3 8.
+CEHO17 Soil Dynamics and Machine Foundations CEPC23 3 9.
 CEHO18 Numerical Modelling in Geotechnical Engineering CEPC23 3 10.
 CEHO19 Physicochemical Methods for Water and Wastewater Treatment CEPC18 3 11.
-CEHO20 Biological Treatment of Wastewater Treatment CEPC18 3 12.
-CEHO21 Free surface flow CEPC17 3 13.
-CEHO22 Computational fluid dynamics CEPC17 3 14.
-CEHO23 Wave hydrodynamics CEPC17 3 15.
+CEHO20 Biological Treatment of Wastewater CEPC18 3 12.
+CEHO21 Free Surface Flow CEPC17 3 13.
+CEHO22 Computational Fluid Dynamics CEPC17 3 14.
+CEHO23 Wave Hydrodynamics CEPC17 3 15.
 CEHO24 Advanced Remote Sensing Techniques CEPC14 3